GearsProgress/Poke_Transporter_GB/README.md

 |Stabilized Mew|Yes|Yes|Yes|Yes|Yes|Yes|Yes|
 |Stabilized Celebi|Yes|Yes|Yes|Yes|Yes|Yes|Yes|

 Due to Mew and Celebi being illegal, an option is given to the player to "stabilize" them.
 This will convert the Pokémon into a legal event version of the mythical Pokémon.
-This event will be randomly generated and will not copy any of the data from generation 1/2 **including shininess**.
+This event will be randomly generated and will not copy any of the data from generation 1/2- ***including shininess***.
 The mythical Pokémon will still be removed from the generation 1/2 game.

 A full list of modifications made to transfered Pokémon can be found [here](https://github.com/Starport75/Pokemon_Mirror/blob/master/modifications.md)!

 ## Screenshots and Video